- Chapter 6 | You Shouldn't Sit There

 “Why?”
 I ask, wondering if it’s someones designated seat, but I don’t really care if it is anyways.

-That name sounds familiar, but I just can’t place my finger on from where because I’ve got a shit memory.
+That name sounds super familiar, but I just can’t place my finger on from where because I’ve got a shit memory.

 “Who is he?”
 I know that he didn’t go here when I left two years ago, but its seriously bothering me that I can’t remember where I’ve heard his name.